 Full Tuition, Mandatory Fees,

 *Based on Accepted GPA by the WLU Office of Admissions.
-Cumulative GPA will be based on official transcripts reflecting all A’s in all courses required for high school completion.
+Cumulative GPA will be based on official transcripts reflecting all A’s.

 Minimum 3.75 GPA

 Out-of-state – $12,000